 Some of the services we have developed to meet the needs of young people are described below.
 For further information about training and consultancy please see our training pages.

-Working with young people with concerning online behaviour
+Working with young people with concerning sexual behaviour

 While some parents are able and willing to pay for the Inform Young Person service, others cannot pay and it would be inappropriate to require young people with limited or no access to funds to pay.
 As such, this service needs funding from alternative sources.
 Funding needs to provide the flexibility for a fuller service to be provided if the needs of the young person require it.